abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

 sbatch alignment.sh wes78
 ```

-Each `sbatch` prints a job ID and returns straight away — the job itself runs elsewhere, which is the whole point: you can close your terminal and go home.
+Each `sbatch` prints a job ID and returns straight away — the job itself runs elsewhere, so you could close your terminal and go home.
 To see what your jobs are doing:

 ```bash
 squeue -u $USER